 The following are common mistakes cops make and can result in successful DUI/DWI defenses that can reduce the charges or dismiss the State's case against you:

-- Did the police have probable cause (a
+- Did the police have a reasonable articulable suspicion (a

 good, legal reason) for the stop?
 A policeman may not stop you on